Best Coffee Pods of 2021

-The Nespresso variety pack and associated Nespresso machines are in a league of their own in the world of coffee pods.
-While your choice of pods you can use with a Nespresso machine is much more limited than with a Keurig, the quality of the coffee is much higher.
-Nespresso pods produce a rich style of coffee that the entry-level machine can make into either an espresso-sized shot or a Lungo (long) shot, which has a milder flavor and more volume.
+Nespresso machines are in a class of their own when it comes to instant coffee pods.
+While your options for types of pods are severely more limited than with a Keurig, our testers found the limited number of choices to be well worth it.
+The pods we tested in the Nespresso Variety Pack were all delicious.
+Nespresso pods produce a rich style of coffee that the entry-level machine can make into either an espresso-sized shot, or a Lungo (long) shot, which has a milder flavor and more volume.
 While these pods don't produce real espresso, it's about as close as you'll get without investing in an expensive machine or making a trip to your local coffee shop.

-Known for its line of health supplements and popular with the Keto crowd, Bulletproof offers their high-quality single-origin coffee in pod form.
-To make it "bulletproof," a popular meal supplement, and the brand's namesake, you would need to add butter or other supplements.
+Known for its line of health supplements and popular with the Keto crowd, Bulletproof offers high-quality single-origin coffee in pod form.
+To make it "bulletproof", a popular meal supplement, and the brand's namesake, you would need to add butter or other supplements.
 For those uninterested in that, fear not; these pods are simply unadulterated coffee.
-With wafting aromas of sweetened vanilla, this coffee had the most enticing smell of all the coffees we tasted.
-Offering earthy flavors of cedar and dark chocolate.
+With wafting aromas of sweetened vanilla, this coffee had the most enticing smell of all the coffees we tasted, offering earthy flavors of cedar and dark chocolate.

 This medium-bodied coffee had a smooth finish with no lingering bitterness.
 The moderate amount of acidity and the grippy mouth feel created a well-balanced cup suited to any time of day.
 Unlike the in-bag version, the coffee does have a slightly artificial aftertaste, likely due to being stored in the plastic pods.